A pair of skis are the ultimate transportation to freedom.

 Skiing and riding allows you to get going pretty fast on the downhill.
 Broken bones (wrists and legs most commonly) and dislocations (shoulders and fingers) can be quite painful and scary if severe enough.
 I carry:

-– Pain Relief (Tylenol and Acetaminophen taken together are just as effective as presecription pain killers and safer to take in most cases.
+– Pain Relief (Acetaminophen and Ibuprofen taken together are just as effective as presecription pain killers and safer to take in most cases.
 1000mg acetapminophen + 800mg IBU every 8 Hrs.

 – Triangular bandage

 – SAM Splint (Situational, I usually have other things like climbing skins and poles with me that can be used as a splint)

 – Stuff to stop bleeding in case of an open fracture (see below)